Visual-Studios/Discord-Webhook-Sender/README.md

 # Discord Webhook Sender

-This is a simple Python GUI application that allows you to send messages through a Discord webhook.
+ot want to do this you can go to the website git push -u origin main This is a simple Python GUI application that allows you to send messages through a Discord webhook.
 The application is built using `tkinter` for the GUI and `requests` for sending HTTP POST requests.
+If you do not want to do this you can go to https://visual-studios.github.io/Discord-Webhook-Sender/

 ## Requirements